 Everyone has their own list of rules and expectations about how we — as well as others — should behave.
 People who break the rules make us angry, and we feel guilty when we violate these rules.
 Telling yourself that you "should" or "shouldn't" do something may seem like a good motivator, but it often has the opposite effect: It's a de-motivator.
 What you think you "should" do is in conflict with what you want to do.
 You end up feeling guilty, depressed or frustrated.
 When you constantly tell yourself you "should" do something, and then you don't do it, the result is frustration, guilt and a dislike of yourself.

 - Negative thought: "I should exercise right now.
 If I don't work out, I'm going to keep getting fatter."

 You identify yourself or other people with one characteristic or action.
 You call yourself names.
 "You are a terrible person."
 "You are getting old and fat."
 Most of us wouldn't dream of speaking to another person like that.
-But we have no problem routinely addressing ourselves in a disrespectful, even demeaning, way.
+But we have no problem routinely addressing ourselves in a disrespectful way.

 - Negative thought: You procrastinate and put off doing the laundry and think, "I am lazy."

 - Positive response: "I am not lazy.
 Sometimes I don't do as much as I could, but that doesn't mean I am lazy.
 I often work hard and do the best that I can.
 Even I need a break sometimes."

 You take responsibility for negative circumstances that are beyond your control.
 Everything is your fault.
 You assume responsibility even when there is no basis for doing so.
 You arbitrarily conclude that what happened was your fault or reflects your inadequacy.